sarnau/simple-monitor/README.md

 - (recommended) setup a virtual environment with either python2.7 or 3.6
 - Install dependencies
 - Setup the database: `python manage.py setup`
-- Run the web server `gunicorn -c gunicorn_conf.py manage:app`
+- Run the web server `python manage.py runserver`
 - Server will be available on [hostname]:8000

 ## Docker setup